dachcom-digital/pimcore-i18n/docs/52_PimcoreRedirects.md

 ![Pimcore Redirects](https://user-images.githubusercontent.com/700119/63445786-4917fe80-c439-11e9-8007-e19576cdf8bc.png)

 If you want to implement the i18n redirect guesser, you need to add `{i18n_localized_target_page=4}` instead of the document path in the `target` section.

+## Facts
-Be sure that your documents are connected, otherwise the detection won`t work.
+- Be sure that your documents are connected, otherwise the detection won`t work.
+- If you want to redirect an unknown host (Example A), be sure you set the redirect `priority` to `99`.

 ## Example